thiagobien/ACL/README.md

 # Autonomous Cloud Labs - Docs

-This repository is used during an Autonomous Cloud Lab
+This repository is used during the Autonomous Cloud Lab

 ## Release branches